FNL-MoCha/PDMR_landscape_paper_public/ngs_pipeline/README.md

 ## Installation

-The easiest way to get this pipeline is to clone the repository.
+The easiest way for installation is to clone the repository using command below.
 ```
 git clone https://github.com/FNL-MoCha/PDMR_landscape_paper_public.git
 ```